navsinha5/protobuf-springboot-amqp-producer/README.md

 # Introduction
 This project is a part of three layer microservices design (gateway - amqp - storage).
-This code base works as a 'gateway' which is consumer facing.
+This code base works as a 'gateway' service.
 - TLS level encryption is applied within REST APIs.
 - Data is encrypted at producer level then sent to queue.